Azur-tsx/Azur-tsx/README.md

 ### Hi there 👋

 I'm a :
-- junior web developer currently learning full-stack websites development to create my dream projects in the future 🙌
+- web developer currently learning full-stack websites development to create my dream projects in the future 🙌
 - curious guy who wouldn't have enough of one life to get the answers to all of his questions 🎇
 - React enthusiast ⚛️
 - CSS / flexbox lover ❤